playbook-ui/playbook-flutter/README.md

 #### Notes

 `Snapshot` (internally `flutter test --update-goldens`) requires you to prepare and load the fonts yourself.
-By defining the location of the font file in `flutter` or `playbook_snapshot` in `pubspec.yaml` and actually preparing the font file in the directory, the font file will be loaded automatically.
+By defining the location of the font file in `flutter` or `playbook_snapshot` in `pubspec.yaml` and preparing the font file in the directory, the font file will be loaded automatically.

 ```yaml
 flutter: